calbertts/neovim-to-voice/README.md

 # Neovim to Voice (MacOS only)

-Uses MacOS voice synthesizer to convert buffer contents to voice.
+Very simple neovim plugin that uses MacOS voice synthesizer to convert buffer contents to voice.

 ## Requirements